Introduction

 Set audio generation to ‘yes’ or ‘no’ in the configuration of the ‘PPTX Content Extractor With OCR And Audio Lesson Generator’.

-To generate an audio lesson of a .pptx file, have the audio generation set on ‘yes’ in configuration, and in your prompt simply mention the filename.
+To generate an audio lesson from a .pptx file, set audio generation to ‘yes’ in the configuration and include the filename in your prompt.

-To simply interact through prompts with the content of the .pptx file, have the audio generation set on ‘no’, include the file path in your prompt, and add instructions.
+To interact with the .pptx file content through prompts, have the audio generation set on ‘no’, include the file path in your prompt, and add instructions.

 Because the content is extracted slide by slide, you can also ask about specific slides.